iamrajiv/helloworld-grpc-gateway/README.md

 ## About Project

-It is a simple hello world program using gRPC-Gateway.
+It is a simple hello world program which uses gRPC-Gateway.
 This project was created when I participated in Google Season of Docs with [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway).
 The reason for making this project is to make people familiarize with gRPC-Gateway and how they can use gRPC-Gateway in their project.

 I have added all tutorials related to it in [gRPC-Gateway documentation website](https://grpc-ecosystem.github.io/grpc-gateway/docs/tutorials/).